frank-pmt/no-ads-weather-backend/README.md

 You need to have at least NodeJS 16 installed to run the app locally.

-You will also need to get an API KEY for place name lookups here: https://opencagedata.com/api#quickstart

-This is required because the application looks up latitude and longitude information for the place names entered by the user using the GEO API, then the latitude and longitude are passed down to the weather API.

 ### Running the server

 Simply run the following commands inside the server directory

 ```
-    export GEO_API_KEY=YOUR_API_KEY
     npm install
     npm run build
     npm run start